Daniel-Abrecht/dpa-image-builder/README.md

 To add any files to the image, just add them to the rootfs_custom_files folder.
-Variables in files in that folder suffixed with .in will be replaced by the config and environment variables the build scripts have been run as.
-To only include a file in a speciffic distro or release, suffix it with ::distro or ::distro-release To only add a file if a speciffic variant of a distro image is built, add an additional suffix ::variant to it.
+Variables in files in that folder suffixed with .in will be replaced by the config and environment variables the build scripts have been run with.
+To only include a file in a speciffic distro or release, suffix it with `::distro` or `::distro-release`.
+To only add a file if a speciffic variant of a distro image is built, add an additional suffix `::variant` to it.

 Lists of packages to be installed can be found in the `packages/` directory.
 The build script will combine the contents of the following subdirectories: